-The School-Justice Partnerships Certificate Program is designed to provide school and district staff, court professionals, law enforcement, and other child-serving community leaders with the knowledge and understanding necessary to address the immediate and long term needs of students known to, or at risk of entering, the juvenile justice system.
-The goals of this Certificate Program are to promote an ongoing engagement in school among youth at risk, re-engage students who have been disconnected, and improve academic outcomes for all.
+The School-Justice Partnerships and Diversion Pathways Certificate Program is designed to provide school and district staff, court professionals, law enforcement, and other child-serving community leaders with the knowledge and understanding necessary to address the immediate and long term needs of students known to, or at risk of entering, the juvenile justice system.
+The goals of this Certificate Program are to promote an ongoing engagement in school among youth at risk, partner effectively across child-serving systems, develop diversion programs and disrupt school-justice pathways, and improve academic outcomes for all students.

 School and district staff will receive the training and support they need to manage school and classroom behavior in positive ways, balanced with the provision of quality educational instruction for all students.
 They will learn how to create safe and supportive learning environments without excluding and forcing out those students who are most at risk for negative life outcomes, including students with special education needs, behavioral problems, child welfare involvement, or placement in juvenile justice facilities.
 Law enforcement, courts, and leaders from public agencies like child welfare, behavioral health, and juvenile justice will be instructed on strategies of how to work with schools and school districts to create environments outside of the school setting that foster better academic and social outcomes for youth at risk.

-All participants will receive instruction from national experts on cutting-edge ideas, policies, and practices from across the country focused on the development of systems that take a holistic approach to the educational process.
+All participants will receive instruction from national experts on cutting-edge ideas, policies, and practices from across the country focused on the development of systems that take a holistic approach to the educational process and best practices in developing a school diversion program.
 Upon completion of the Certificate Program and submission of an approved Capstone Project, participants will receive an Executive Certificate from Georgetown University, membership into CJJR’s Fellows Network, and ongoing support from the CJJR staff.